marcin-kli/MP2/TEST.md

 - I would like to find out in an easy way what I can do on the website.
 > All sections are clickable and all data is presented in a table or as a graphical representation on the map.
-> Additionally, there are 3 icons on the top right corner which are highlighted to green when needed.
+> Additionally, there are 3 icons on the top right corner which are highlighted in green when needed.
 - I would like to check earthquake events without any scientific knowledge needed.
 > No knowledge is needed.
-First two sections are run automatically and this is the best place to start with.
+First two sections run automatically and this is the best place to start with.

 ### As a returning user: